ManikaKutiyal/calculator/README.md

 Google Fonts (Press Start 2P)

-📜 License
+ License
 This project is open-source and available under the MIT License.

-💖 Built with love and a sprinkle of pastel magic!
+ Built with love and a sprinkle of pastel magic!

-Copy
-Edit